ibm-messaging/mq-golang/README.md

 18 Jul 2016
-* Changed structures so that most applications will not need to use cgo to imbed the MQ C headers ** Go programs will now use int32 where C programs use MQLONG ** Use of message handles, distribution lists require cgo for now
+* Changed structures so that most applications will not need to use cgo to imbed the MQ C headers
+  * Go programs will now use int32 where C programs use MQLONG
+  * Use of message handles, distribution lists require cgo for now
 * Package ibmmq now includes the numeric #defines as a Go file, cmqc.go, for easier use
 * Removed "src/" prefix from tree in github repo
 * Removed need for buffer length parm on Put/Put1
 * Updated comments
 * Added MQINQ
 * Added MQItoString function for some maps of values to constant names

+25 Jul 2016
+* Added functions to handle basic PCF creation and parsing
+* Added a monitor command for exporting MQ V9 queue manager data to Prometheus.
+See the [README](cmd/mq_prometheus/README.md) for more details

 ## Health Warning